emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has watchlists + continue watching. ✔️
 1. Site has sorting options, but a bit more could be added for discoverability. ⚠️
 1. Site does not have 4K content. ❌

 ***
-## Bingeflex
-### Score: 16/22

-1. Streams load very fast. ✔️
-1. Content is 1080p and can be lowered. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 5 servers but does not auto-switch when one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is pretty good, looks modern, shows results as you type. ✔️
-1. Has built in subs for most content + customization.  ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Gives recommendations on "more info" but could use more in terms of sorting / discoverability. ⚠️
-1. Site does have 4K content. ✔️

-***
 ## Mapple.tv